NCCA/programming-assignment-supersliser/ClassDiagram.md

 System <|-- MoveSystem : "Is Inherited from"
 Table "1" o-- "*" System : "Runs"
-System <|-- TestIsBlockedSystem : "Is Inherited from" TestIsBlockedSystem "1" ..o "1" Table : "Points to a different" MoveSystem "1" ..o "0 | 1" Table : "Could point to a different"
+System <|-- TestIsBlockedSystem : "Is Inherited from" TestIsBlockedSystem "1" o..
+"1" Table : "Points to a different" MoveSystem "1" o..
+"0 | 1" Table : "Could point to a different"
 MoveSystem "1" ..o "0" TestIsBlockedSystem : "Could run"

 @enduml